nashqueue/comos-tutorial-blog/tutorial.md

 where:

 - voteOnPost is the message name
-- index is the post on which the user want to vote
+- index is the post on which the user wants to vote
 - upvotes is the amount of upvotes the post gets form the user
 - downvotes is the amount of downvotes the post gets form the user

-This `ignite scaffold message` command modifies and creates the same set of files as the `createPost` and `updatePost` command.
+This `ignite scaffold message` command modifies and creates the same set of files as the previous scaffolds.

-## Updating the proto file
+## Updating the Proto File

 As always, start with a proto file.
 Inside the `proto/blog/tx.proto` file, the `MsgCreatePost` message has been created.
 Edit the file to add the line that defines the `id` for `message MsgCreatePostResponse`: